 In addition to the above protection, LastPass forgoes any contact with your decryption key, preventing them from accessing your database remotely.
 While they do store your database, they can't read its contents, ensuring your privacy remains intact.

-LastPass also supports multi-factor authentication, which provides an additional step to prove your identity.
-One of the most secure versions of this is Universal 2nd Factor (U2F), which houses a one-time password (OTP) within a USB stick.
+LastPass also supports authenticator apps like Authy or Google Authenticator, which provide an additional step to prove your identity.
+An even more secure version of this is Universal 2nd Factor (U2F), which houses a one-time password (OTP) within a USB stick, and it's also supported.
 The user must physically possess the USB stick in order to prove authentication, protecting against remote attacks.

 LastPass also tries to improve its users' personal security by auditing passwords.
 Upon review, LastPass will suggest you make changes to passwords that are weaker or have been repeated.
 Premium plans have access to 1 GB of secure storage to hold your most precious data.
 LastPass also uses a bug bounty program, offering awards up to $5,000 for any vulnerabilities (or bugs) found within their software.

-LastPass checks most boxes of essential features users want in a password manager.
-With the exception of a local-only mode and access to multiple accounts within the app, users are provided everything else needed in a top-tier password manager.
+LastPass checks most boxes of essential features users want in a password manager, including no-workaround autofill for your apps on Oreo or higher, and autofill in browsers on Android Pie and up.
+With the exception of a local-only mode, users are provided everything else needed in a top-tier password manager.

-Somehow, LastPass is able to offer this at $24 a year, which is approximately six dollars cheaper than its closest competition.
+Somehow, LastPass is able to offer this at $36 a year, which is one of the cheapest options on this list.
 Its family pricing is not only the lowest at $48 a year, but it also includes six accounts compared the competition's five.
 Even better, you can use most features for free!
 LastPass provides security, convenience, and privacy while remaining relatively inexpensive.
 And for these reasons, it is number one on our list.

 Keeper is an excellent alternative to LastPass if you're looking for additional security.
 If you don't want to trust any company with your database, Keeper offers one of the few essential features not supported by LastPass — a local-only database.
 It does this while standing toe-to-toe with LastPass on most other fronts.